thoughtbot/Delta/documentation/getting-started.md

 ```

 The protocol requires us to implement the `reduce` method we see above.
 Its job
 is to directly modify the state and return a new one.
-The `.value`s are there
+The `.value` is there
-because we have to reach into the `ObservableProperty`s to get the value.
+because we have to reach into the `ObservableProperty` to get the value.

 If we wanted to see this in action, we just have to dispatch it through the
 store.